-LIFETIME LIMITED WARRANTY ON BICYCLE FRAME
+LIFETIME LIMITED WARRANTY ON BICYCLE FRAME (USA, CANADA, UK & EUROPE ONLY)\

-(When warranty on non-carbon bikes & frames is registered within three months of purchase.
-Un-registered purchases and ALL CARBON FRAMES receive standard 3 year warranty.)
-Kona further warrants to the original owner that the frame of this new Kona bicycle purchased from an authorized Kona dealer shall be free of defective materials or workmanship for a THREE YEAR period for the ORIGINAL OWNER.
-If the warranty is registered with Kona NO LESS THAN THREE MONTHS after the purchase of the bicycle, THE WARRANTY IS EXTENDED FOR THE LIFETIME OF THE ORIGINAL OWNER, WITH THE EXCEPTION OF CARBON BIKES & FRAMES.
+(\This is valid on all non-carbon Kona bicycle frames.
+CARBON FRAMES receive 3-year warranty.)
+Kona further warrants to the original owner that the frame of this new Kona bicycle purchased from an authorized Kona dealer shall be free of defective materials or workmanship for the lifetime of the product.
+This is ONLY VALID ON NON-CARBON FRAMES.
 During this warranty period, Kona shall repair or replace, at its sole option, the bicycle frame if Kona determines the frame is defective and subject to this limited warranty.

+The color on the warranty frame may vary from the color of the original frame.
 The original owner shall pay all labor and shipping charges connected with the repair or replacement of the bicycle frame.
+This warranty is only valid in the USA, Canada, UK, and Europe.